bmilojkovic/raf_asr_podcast_recommender/README.md

   FIND_WORDS: the tester finds the position of the words from the tested file in the referential file, giving as the output the following data:
-      word tested
+      word tested,
-      list of all the occurences of that word (its timestamps)
+      list of all the occurences of that word (its timestamps).

   The data in the referential file should be in the following format:
   [minutes:ss:hh]word[minutes:ss:hh]